adlnet/xAPI-Spec/xAPI.md

 <a name="inversefunctional">
 ##### 4.1.2.3 Inverse Functional Identifier
 ###### Details:
-An "inverse functional identifier" is a value shared between multiple agents or identified groups that designates themas the same unique identity without doubt.
+An "inverse functional identifier" is a value of agents or identified groups that is guaranteed to only ever refer to that agent or identified group.

 ###### Rationale:
 Learning experiences become meaningless if they cannot be attributed to identifiable